Spencer-WindingTree/ethereum-lists/README.md

     - Some add'l notes on specific files are below.
 Please skim if you don't know what the fields are.

-6. Scroll to the bottom. under "Commit changes" enter a reason you are making this change.
+6. Scroll to the bottom. under "Commit changes" enter the reason you are making this change.

     - Example: *"Adding myetherscam.com to darklist.
 See [link to tweet / reddit post / screenshot]."*